alexpaul/iOS-Interview-Preparation/Pair-Programming.md

 - [ ] Use URLSession natively without any third party libraries.
 - [ ] Comfortable using breakpoints and `po` as a debugging tool.
 - [ ] Be able to segue and pass data to a view controller.
+- [ ] Use of gesture recogizers e.g long press, tap.
 - [ ] Use delegation pattern or callbacks to communicate data.
 - [ ] Be comfortable setting up views using Storyboards, nibs.
 - [ ] Be comfortable setting up views programmatically.